8 Ways to Protect Seniors from Financial Fraud and Scams

 Keep an eye out for signs of potential financial fraud and abuse in your older adult’s life.

-For example, someone who was always very frugal may start to make large withdrawals from the bank.
+For example, someone who has always been very frugal may begin making large withdrawals from the bank.

 Even frequent ATM use by people who previously always visited the bank in person could be a warning sign.